Sarah ElliottTeam & Merchandise

 During her teenage years Jenny moved onto horses.
 She has generally bought and brought on young horses, included several ex-racehorses.
 During this time she acquired a 15.3hh Chestnut warm blood mare, Carmel.
 Known as Millie to her friends, she could be a very tricky ride.
 However she and Jenny struck up a great bond which was to last 10 yrs, until Millie sadly passed away.
 During this time they competed successfully, acquiring many wins, in Show Jumping, Eventing and Team Chasing.
 Millie built up quite a reputation locally as being quick against the clock in Show Jumping.
 However, her first love was cross country and in the ten years they competed, Jenny and Millie only had faults in this discipline twice.
 Jenny and Millie represented Wessex Gold Riding Club on numerous occasions

-Jenny currently has two horses, Eddie and Indie.
+Jenny currently has three horses, Eddie, Indie and Lucy.
 Eddie is a 16.2hh ex racehorse who is currently beginning to compete at a low level having been off injured.
 Eddie is quite a character, described by one instructor as a lovable idiot!

 Jenny juggles her horses with a career in e-commerce, where she works for a local environmentally friendly gardening company.